-SUPERINTENDENT: JAMES DAVIS
+SUPERINTENDENT: JAMES DAVIS Jr. Superintendent: Addison Riggins ENTRY LIMIT:

-Helper: Willa Tucker ENTRY LIMIT:

-exhibitor.

-I. Exhibitors may enter no more than two (2) goats per class with a maximum of six (6) dairy goats.
+Exhibitors may enter no more than two (2) goats per class with a maximum of six (6) dairy goats.

-II.
-Exhibitor may exhibit only one (1) animal in Fitting and Showing class and it must be the project of the
+Exhibitor may exhibit only one (1) animal in Fitting and Showing class and it must be the project of the exhibitor.